Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle generation and numerical sign problem

 In practice, the choice of $\lambda_0$ can be determined by monitoring the deviation in Hamiltonian.
-In Figure \ref{SPA_energy}, a large fluctuation of the total Hamiltonian is observed under $\lambda_0 = 1, 2$, while the deviation becomes very small under $\lambda_0 = 6, 16$.
-This is consistent with the trends in Figures \ref{SPA_redist} and \ref{SPA_xdist}.
+In Figure \ref{supp_SPA_energy}, a large fluctuation of the total Hamiltonian is observed under $\lambda_0 = 1, 2, 16$, while the deviation becomes very small under $\lambda_0 = 6$.
+This is consistent with the trends in Figures \ref{supp_SPA_redist} and \ref{supp_SPA_xdist}.
+An adaptive choice of optimal $\lambda_0$ is discussed in the main body of our paper.